joscha-st/bad_walden_stadtwerke/Documents/Application Software/readme.md

 ### General cases

 #### Classification in basic supply
+This process shows the classification of a customer into the basic supply.
 ![Classification in basic supply](GC_Fall_in_Grundversorgung.png)

 #### Tariff changes
+This process shows what will happen, if the customer wants to change their tariff.
 ![Tariff changes](GC_Tarifwechsel)

 #### Relocation
+This process shows what will happen, if the customer relocates and therefore is no longer a customer of our public utility.
 ![Relocation](GC_Umzug.png)

 ### User Interface